Consensys/0x_audit_report_2018-07-23/0x_Audit-working.md

 ## 2 Issue Overview

 The following table contains all the issues discovered during the audit.
 The issues are ordered based on their severity.
 More detailed description on the levels of severity can be found in Appendix 2.
-The table also contains the Github status of any discovered issue.
+The table also contains the Github status of the discovered issues.

 <%= issue_list %>